polyfy/polylith/readme.md

 like touching the disk or executing git commands.
 Instead, everything is prepared so that all commands can be executed in memory.

-This will not only speed up and simplify the code of the tool itself, but it also gives us as a user of the tool a way to explore the complete state of the workspace.
+This will not only simplify the code of the tool itself but it also gives us, as a user of the tool, a way to explore the complete state of the workspace.

 A good way to start digging into this data structure is to list all its keys:
 ```